Channel 4 and Channel 5 go off air

 Television channels including Channel 4 and Channel 5 have been disrupted after the evacuation of a London transmission facility that plays out programmes and adverts.

-On-demand services such as More4 are also affected, with many viewers unable to watch programmes.
+On-demand services such as More4 are also affected, with many viewers unable to watch programmes and others reporting flashing or frozen images.

-It is unclear what caused the outage or how long it will last.
+It is unclear what caused the outage.

-Social media users reported the problem was caused by a fire alarm at a transmission facility in White City, the former BBC headquarters which is now used by independent studios and production companies.
+Social media users suggested the problem was caused by a fire alarm at a transmission facility in White City, the former BBC headquarters which is now used by independent studios and production companies.

 “Channel 4 and More 4 are currently off air due to a technical problem,” the channel tweeted.
 “We are working to restore them as quickly as possible.”